sscs-ose/sscs-ose.github.io/index.md

 Once you are happy with your behavioral model, a suite of tools takes you from Verilog to **GDS** (the geometric mask data file format you send for production to a foundry).
 This methodology is called **RTL2GDS**, and [OpenLane](https://github.com/The-OpenROAD-Project/OpenLane) is the flow we propose to use.

-Find more information on how to approach a digital design [see here](https://sscs-ose.github.io/digital).
+Find more information on approaching a digital design [see here](https://sscs-ose.github.io/digital).

 If you consider Verilog and VHDL old-school (we don't), there is a rich host of advanced methodologies collected by [Andreas Olofsson](https://github.com/aolofsson/awesome-hardware-tools) to get you started.